 2. Configure wpMula

-If your site is not already a multisite, we need to install it.
-The multisite function is a core WordPress function, so it is very stable.
-I need it to make your site multilingual.
-There are two ways of installing the Multisite:
+If your site is not yet a multisite, we need to install it.
+The multisite feature is part of WordPress core, so it’s very stable. wpMula requires it to make your site multilingual.
+There are two ways to install Multisite:

-1. Automatic, make your site writable and I’ll take care of it for you.
+1. **Automatic installation** — make your site writable and we’ll handle the setup for you.

 2. Install it manually

-Click on the same button but now you have to follow the WordPress steps.
-This is a little bit more complex, but if you know what you are doing you should be okay.
-Basic steps are:
+Click the same button, but this time you’ll need to follow the standard WordPress steps.
+This method is a bit more advanced, but if you know what you’re doing, you’ll be fine.
+The basic steps are:

 Here is a great guide to install a WordPress multisite.